treeverse/lakeFS/docs/reference/commands.md

 #### Options

 ```
-  -d, --default-branch string   the default branch of this repository (default "master")
+  -d, --default-branch string   the default branch of this repository (default "main")
   -h, --help                    help for create
 ```